 Carmel Mission makes Adult tours, self-guided tours, and school tours available to anyone interested in visiting this beautiful landmark.
 The areas included in the tour are the mission courtyards, the Indian cemetary, the mission museums, and the Basilica.
 Many people who visit Carmel Mission utlize the self guided tours and use the informational brochure to learn more about the different areas and history of Carmel Mission.
 Adult tours include guided tours with a Mission docent for groups of 15 people or more.
 One docent for each group of 20 persons is provided for groups of visitors that include no more than 80 people.
 The Carmel Mission docents are wonderful at providing intersting, informative tours for any type of group whether it be business, wedding, ect.
 The missions of California are studied as part of the California Elementary School course of study, and school tours to Carmel Mission are gladly welcome.
 Each tour is accompanied by a docent that provides interesting details about the mission and who makes the tour enjoyable for the students.

 Mass at Carmel Mission is done Monday through Sunday.
 Weekly masses (Monday-Friday) are done three times day during the early morning, at mid-day, and then again in the evening.
-Weekend mass is held two times day on Saturday and six times on Sunday.
+Weekend mass is held one time a day on Saturday and five times on Sunday.
 Mass is held at the Carmel Mission Basilica and at the Blessed Sacrament Chapel.

 Carmel Mission hosts a variety of various events throughout the year.
 Some of these include, music concerts, plays, seasonal celebrations, food and wine events, and relgious ceremonies.

 There is always something fun and exciting going on at Carmel Mission, and the best part about the events is the spectacular location where they are held.
 For more detailed information about events please visit the Carmel Mission website.